rootslab/syllabus/Readme.md

       /*
        * Wrap Syllabus.lua.scripts commands with a function that gets
        * as argument the result object from the command encoding.
-       */
+       *
+       * NOTE: It is useful to automatically enqueue or write
+       * an encoded command to a socket.
+       * See usage example in Spade code: https//github.com/rootslab/spade */
       , wrap: function ( fn ) : Boolean
     }